-9.5.4 High Speed Counter Match
+9.5.3 High Speed Counter Match

 When either Q1 or Q2 is configured for HSC Output operation, their output state is based on a comparison between the counter accumulator and match registers.
-Refer to the HSC Functions section for more details.
+See details in the high-speed input section.

-9.5.5 Stepper Function
+9.5.4 Stepper Function

-The XL7 supports two stepper functions, one on each high-speed output when in two counter mode.
-In four counter mode, the XL7 supports one stepper function
+The EXL10 supports two stepper functions, one on each high-speed output when in two counter mode.
+In four counter mode, the EXL10 supports one stepper function.